ansys/pymapdl/doc/source/user_guide/hpc/launch_mapdl_entrypoint.rst

 If MAPDL crashes while running on HPC, the job finishes right away.
 In that case, MAPDL disconnect from MAPDL.
-PyMAPDL retries to reconnect to the MAPDL instance up to 5 times waiting for up to 5s.
+PyMAPDL retries to reconnect to the MAPDL instance up to 5 times waiting for up to 5 seconds.
 If unsuccessful, you might get an error like this:

 .. code-block:: text